agomezlievano/WorldTrade_CollabFiltering/README.md

 The specific type of collaborative filtering technique implicit in Hausmann and Klinger's methodology is just one among many techniques that are part of a bigger family of methods: Low-rank models, or Matrix Factorization methods.
 I may post some of them in other repos.
 Here we will just focus on neural networks.

 # What we will use
 We will use FASTAI libraries, which are very convenient and easy to use.

+For the data, we will download the freely available data used for the Atlas of Economic Complexity.
+Details of the data: http://atlas.cid.harvard.edu/downloads Where to download the data: https://intl-atlas-downloads.s3.amazonaws.com/index.html